k-nut/YesYesGram/README.md

 Installation
 ============
-In order to run the game you need the python web-microframework flask.
-You should be able to install it by using `easy_install flask`.
-After doing so change to the directory and just run `python game.py` The game will be started locally on port 5000.
+You can install the game locally by getting the Google App Enginge development framework and dropping the folder inside it.

 Future
 ================
-Running the game on google app enginge when it is a little more stable is the next big goal.
+Getting more stability, a better design and more features into the games is the next goal.